-Not delving into the topic of the shèngnǚ ( 剩女; a 27+ single woman) per se, we must acknowledge that China, the country dressing many a thirty-something single woman to the top, is still the very same country giving them a social undressing.
+Not delving into the topic of the shèngnǚ ( 剩女; a 27+ single woman) per se, as we at Temper deem this a rather outdated term, we must acknowledge that China, the country dressing many a thirty-something single woman to the top, is still the very same country giving them a social undressing.
 In keeping with the culinary theme, we wonder…

 Can they have their jiǎozi and eat them too?